 Focus On What You Can Do, Not On What You Can’t

 It’s easy to get hung up on everything that you’re missing after an injury.
 Your training buddies might be posting all sorts of PRs on Strava and talking about upcoming events with the same excitement and fervor that you typically do.
 Competitors might be winning races that you feel you could have won.
 And you might find yourself filling out race refund requests instead of registration forms.
 But you need to learn to shut all of that out and train your brain to focus what you can do, because, trust me, there is still a great deal that you can do to stay in shape and work toward your goals.

 Even though my right arm was completely out of action, I managed to swim using only my left arm three or four times a week from mid-November through March.
-That’s nearly five months of one-armed swimming, but it meant that I could get in the pool, see my teammates, and maintain my feel for the water, which is important for swim stroke mechanics.
+That’s nearly 5 months of one-armed swimming, but it meant that I could get in the pool, see my teammates, and maintain my feel for the water, which is important for swim-stroke mechanics.
 I also spent a lot of time in the pool doing vertical kicking and kicking with fins or a kickboard, all of which turned me into a total demon kicker; there’s no one on my team who can touch me at kicking now!

-Outside of the pool, I began going on long walks, running on an AlterG (anti-gravity) treadmill, riding gently on the trainer, and working with my strength coach in the gym (mostly on core and lower body conditioning).
-Progress was slow, but my coach and I were able to gradually increase my training volume the so that by April/May I was putting together a 13 to 15-hour training week.
+Outside of the pool, I began going on long walks, running on an AlterG (anti-gravity) treadmill, riding gently on the trainer, and working with my strength coach in the gym (mostly on core and lower-body conditioning).
+Progress was slow, but my coach and I were able to gradually increase my training volume so that by April/May I was putting together a 13 to 15-hour training week.
 Granted, that’s less than half of the time I usually spend training each week, but it was progress, and it felt good.